What is a Lifetime Family Trust?

 Why else should I use such a trust?

-It is essential to seek independent financial advice before setting up any trust.
+It is essential to seek experienced Inheritance tax advice before setting up any trust.
 Lifetime Family Trusts:-

 - Protect your entire estate in event of your children becoming divorced or bankrupt